open-hydra/ATLAS/database/Chemistry/readme.md

 - **Primary fuels**: methane

 + Monnier, F., & Ribert, G. (2022).
 Simulation of high-pressure methane-oxygen combustion with a new reduced chemical mechanism.
 Combustion and Flame, 235, 111735.

+## Zhukov-Kong Mechanism

+A skeletal methane kinetic mechanism is developed for conditions relating to the combustion of undiluted methane–oxygen mixtures at high pressures.
+The new skeletal mechanism is based on the detailed mechanism of oxidation of alkanes by Zhukov (2009).
+The skeletal model has been created by eliminating unimportant species and reactions from the detailed mechanism.

+### Key Features

+- **Developer**: Institute of Space Propulsion, German Aerospace Centre (DLR), Langer Grund
+- **Number of species**: 23
+- **Number of reactions**: 51
+- **Pressure range**: rocket engine
+- **Primary fuels**: methane

++ Zhukov, Victor P., and Alan F. Kong.
+"A compact reaction mechanism of methane oxidation at high pressures."
+Progress in reaction kinetics and mechanism 43.1 (2018): 62-78.

 ## TSR mechanisms